The prestigious Silver Medal has been awarded annually since 1991 for scientific excellence in the field of nutrition.

 What will you win?

-The winner will receive the award and present a paper describing his/her work, in the form of a Silver Medal Lecture, during the 2016 Summer Conference from 11 - 14 July in Dublin, Ireland.
-The Silver Medal Lecture paper will be published in Proceedings of the Nutrition Society (PNS).
+The winner will receive the award and present a paper describing his/her work, in the form of a Silver Medal Lecture, during the 2017 Summer Conference in July (eaxct date tbc) in London, UK.
+The Silver Medal Lecture paper will be published in Proceedings of the Nutrition Society (PNS) journal.

 How to apply: